-The General Fund comprises cash and cash equivalent activities that include the management of demand deposits, term deposits, and the financing activities of la Caisse.
+The General Fund comprises cash and cash equivalent activities for la Caisse's operational purposes and management of demand deposits, term deposits, and the financing activities.

 Individual Funds

 The individual funds consist mainly of diversified investments in specialized portfolios.
 Each individual fund is dedicated to a single depositor who invests in the participation deposits of individual funds.